payam5150/MOD1/README.md

 https://www.imdb.com/list/ls000021718/
 https://www.imdb.com/list/ls000026027/

 Work Environment - Work was done in Python utilizing jupyter notebook.
-Data was scraped from IMBD
+Data was scraped from IMBD.
+We used matplotlib & seaborn to illustrate our results.